Orange Line (Kanpur Metro)

 The Orange Line (Line 1) (ऑरेंज लाइन) is a metro rail line of the Kanpur Metro, a rapid transit system in Kanpur, Uttar Pradesh, India.
-The priority section of the line was inaugurated on December 28, 2021, by the prime minister of India, Narendra Modi.
+The priority section of the line was inaugurated on 28 December 2021, by the prime minister of India, Narendra Modi.
 In the first phase, a 9 km section of the route was opened, which is fully elevated.
-Another 5 underground stations were opened on 30th May 2025 by PM Modi, making the total 16km operational.
+Another 5 underground stations were opened on 30 May 2025 by PM Modi, making the total 16 km operational.
 The total length of the route will be 23.8 km of which 15.2 km will be elevated, and 8.6 km will be underground.
 The line will have a total of 21 stations when the entire line is commissioned.